darinlivdahl/rate-books/README.md

 - [Vite](https://vitejs.dev/)
 - `.env` file (see below)

-## API Setup
+## 🔌 API Setup

-### New York Times Books API
+### 1. New York Times Books API

-Follow the steps at the [Get Started](https://developer.nytimes.com/get-started) page on the New York Times developer portal.
+1. Follow the steps at the [Get Started](https://developer.nytimes.com/get-started) page on the New York Times developer portal.

-When you create an app on the developer site, you will only need to enable the **_Books API_** from the list of available APIs.
+2. When you create an app on the developer site, you will only need to enable the **_Books API_** from the list of available APIs.

-Make a note of your API key to use in the `.env` file mentioned below.
+3. Make a note of your API key to use in the `.env` file mentioned below.

-### Google OAuth 2.0 API
+### 2. Google OAuth 2.0 API

-1. Go to [Google Cloud console](https://cloud.google.com/cloud-console) and login using a Google Account.
+1. Go to [Google Cloud console](https://cloud.google.com/cloud-console) and login using a Google Account
-2. In the top-right of the header, click on the **_Console_** link.
+2. In the top-right of the header, click on the **_Console_** link
-3. Click the Project picker button next to the Google Cloud logo and search.
+3. Click the Project picker button next to the Google Cloud logo and search
-4. In the Select a project modal window, click the New Project in the top right.
+4. In the Select a project modal window, click the New Project link in the top right
 5. Name the project **_Rate Books_**
-6. On the project welcome page, click on **APIs & Servies** under the Quick access section.
+6. On the project welcome page, click on **APIs & Servies** under the Quick access section
-7. On the APIs & servies page click the **Credentials** link in the left-hand navigation.
+7. On the APIs & servies page, click the **Credentials** link in the left-hand navigation
-8. On the Credentials page, click the + Create credentials link and choose **_OAuth client ID_**.
+8. On the Credentials page, click the + Create credentials link and choose **_OAuth client ID_**
-9. For the Application type, choose **_Web application_**.
+9. For the Application type, choose **_Web application_**
 10. Give the credential a name of **Rate Books**
 11. For the **Authorized JavaScript origins**, add URI for `http://localhost:8080`
 12. For the Authorized redirect URIs, add URI for `http://localhost:8080/auth/google/ratebooks`
-13. Click the Create button.
+13. Click the Create button
-14. When available, make note of the Client ID and Client Secret to be later used in the project `.env` file (see below).
+14. When available, make note of the Client ID and Client Secret to be later used in the project `.env` file (see below)

 ## 📦 Installation